ivotron/popper2-paper/paper/paper.md

 <!-- our contributions -->

 Popper is a light-weight workflow execution engine that allows users to follow the container-native paradigm for building and running reproducible workflows from archived experimental artifacts.
-The current version of Popper represents a major evolution from an early version [@jimenez2017popper], which inferred a workflow from a pre-determined hard-coded folder layout consisting of bash scripts representing each step instead of assuming the container-native paradigm.
 This paper makes the following contributions:

 1. The design and architecture of a container-native workflow engine that abstracts over container engines, image builders and resource managers, giving users the ability to focus on Dockerfiles (software dependencies) and workflow logic, without having to invest time in runtime specific details.